 3D CAM programs are capable of taking any shape and creating a toolpath for it (subject to the limitations of your CNC machine)

-Whether it's 2D or 3D, the output from your CAM software will be a file called "gcode" or "g code", which is a series of motion command that instruct your machine on how it should move to cut your part out.
+Whether it's 2D or 3D, the output from your CAM software will be a file called "gcode" or "g code", which is a series of motion commands that instruct your machine on how it should move to cut your part out.

 Carbide Create is a 2D CAM software package that comes with all Carbide 3D machines.
 It includes basic 2D CAD as well so that you can create your designs and take them all the way to G-code using nothing but Carbide Create.
 Carbide Create lets you load SVG or DXF files if you'd like to start from an external design and is able to create a variety of toolpath strategies: